Join The Pack

 Volunteer Projects

-For safety reasons, volunteers under the age of 18 are not able to work directly with animals in our care, but this doesn’t mean you can’t make a difference.
-We have service opportunities for volunteers of all ages who have a passion for helping animals, and we need you – along with your student club, scout troop, and youth group – to partner with us to support animal welfare throughout York County.
+For safety reasons and due to capacity restrictions, volunteers under 18 and those wishing to volunteer as a group cannot work directly with animals in our care, but this doesn’t mean you can’t make a difference.
+We have service opportunities for volunteers of all ages who have a passion for helping animals, and we need you – along with your student club, scout troop, youth group, or company – to partner with us to support animal welfare throughout York County.

 Your kindness can save lives.